 From there you will see a giant list of potential security fixes the plugin can do in four different colors.
 Green means that the security fix is already in place, and there is nothing left to do.
 Blue means there is a problem of low priority to fix.
 Yellow means that this problem should be fixed as soon as possible, and red, of course, means that a fix should be made immediately.
 Next to each item, you will see a link to “Click here to fix.”

-You can either go through the list and make changes one by one, or click on the tabs at the top of the pages to make the fixes category by category.
-If you use the “Click here to fix” link you will be brought to the appropriate tabs and relavent settings will be highlighted in yellow.
+You can either go through the list and make changes one by one or click on the tabs at the top of the pages to make the fixes category by category.
+If you use the “Click here to fix” link you will be brought to the appropriate tabs and relevant settings will be highlighted in yellow.
 Otherwise, it’s just about using personal preferences.
 Unless you have experience with WordPress security, I recommend using the link.
 Each tab at the top solves a different security area.

-The User tab enables you to change your admin username and ID, so that it is harder for brute force attacks (random guessing) to access your login area.
+The User tab enables you to change your admin username and ID so that it is harder for brute force attacks (random guessing) to access your login area.

 The Away tab gives you access to Away mode.
-This allows you to temporarily lock down your login area and make it impossible to login altogether if you won’t be using your site.
-You can either set a one-time away mode, if you are going on vacation or won’t be using the site for a period of time, or daily if there are times of the day you don’t use the site at all, like when you’re sleeping.
+This allows you to temporarily lock down your login area and make it impossible to log in altogether if you won’t be using your site.
+You can either set a one-time away mode, if you are going on vacation or won’t be using the site for a period of time or daily if there are times of the day you don’t use the site at all, like when you’re sleeping.
 Use with care, you won’t be able to access your WordPress site for the specified time if you turn on Away mode.

-The Ban tabs allows you to block certain User Agents or Hosts (IP addresses).
+The Ban tabs allow you to block certain User Agents or Hosts (IP addresses).
 The first option is to include the default ban list, derived from Jim Walker’s Bad Bots list.
 It’s probably a good idea to check this box.
 Underneath this, you have the opportunity to fill in individual user agents or hosts in text boxes if you are having problems with certain client-servers or IP addresses.
 Any host or user agent on this list will not have access to your site at all.

 The Dir tab gives you the chance to change the name of the wp-content database table.
 This is the table targeted by hackers, as it is where the content of your WordPress posts and pages lives.
 If you change the name, default and automated hacking attempts will not work.
 However, changing the name of this table will also break links and media attachments (images, etc.) of any existing content on your site.
 The best time to do this is, of course, when you have first installed WordPress.
-But if this is impossible, you can either leave this option unchanged, or find a search and replace script to change all the links once the directory change is made.
+But if this is impossible, you can either leave this option unchanged or find a search and replace script to change all the links once the directory change is made.

 The Backup tab lets you set up database backups.
-You can either chose to “Create Database Backup,” which will automatically back up and store your database right away, or schedule backups every X amount of days, hours or minutes.
+You can either chose to “Create Database Backup,” which will automatically back up and store your database right away or schedule backups every X amount of days, hours or minutes.
 You can also indicate how many backups to keep at one time.
 This options defaults to 10, which is a good number if you are performing regular backups.
 And you can email yourself the backups so that they can be stored elsewhere.
-This is an overlooked, but very important, security precaution.
+This is an overlooked, but very important, a security precaution.
 When all else fails, having at least a daily backup handy makes all the difference in restoring a clean site quickly.

 The Prefix tab is a lot like the Dir tab.
 It allows you to change the prefix of your database tables from “wp” to something randomly generated.
 The wp table prefix is used by hackers to access the site, so using a random prefix can help prevent database attacks and SQL injections.
-Once more, this will break links on any existing content on your site, so perform a backup and have a plan in place for replacing the content links once the change is completed.
+Once more, this will break links to any existing content on your site, to perform a backup and have a plan in place for replacing the content links once the change is completed.